lsoft/DpdtInject/README.md

 ## Async resolutions

 Dpdt is a constructor-based injector.
 Async resolutions are not supported because we have no an async constructors.
-Consider using an async factory class.
+Consider using a factory class with an async method `async Task<Something> CreateSomethingAsync(...)`.

 ## Settings